Imtiyaz6747/Imtiyaz6747/README.md

 <h1 align="center">Hi 👋, I'm Mohammed Imtiyaz</h1>
 <p align="left">Hello,

-I'm <b> Mohammed Imtiyaz </b>, a passionate Full Stack developer and a Master of Computer Applications (MCA) graduate of 2023.
+I'm <b> Mohammed Imtiyaz </b>, a passionate <b>Full Stack developer</b> and a Master of Computer Applications (MCA) graduate of 2023.
 I have a strong foundation in JavaScript and Java, and I'm proficient in both front-end and back-end technologies.

 On the front-end side, I have experience with <i> HTML5, CSS3, Bootstrap, Tailwind CSS, JavaScript (ES6), and React.js</i>.
 For the back-end, I'm skilled in creating <i> RESTful APIs using Node.js and ExpressJS </i>.
 I have worked with <i> MongoDB and MySQL </i> databases.